Section

 Weight loss

 For people who are overweight, meaningful weight loss reduces the severity of sleep apnoea significantly, and in some cases resolves it entirely.
 This is the most durable long-term solution.
-In practice, CPAP and weight loss often go together, the CPAP providing immediate protection while lifestyle changes work over time.
+In practice, CPAP and weight loss often work together.
+The CPAP provides immediate protection while lifestyle changes work over time.

 Sleeping position and dental devices